 Third, when your head seems stuck in an inescapable funk, after stopping to acknowledge that you are not in a good mental place, take a really deep breath, and slowly exhale all the darkness, all the noise, all the fear, the anger, the bitterness, the self-doubt, self-hatred, and with a clear head, ask yourself these questions:

-How to Lift the Divorce Fog During the Holidays
+Questions to Help Lift the Divorce Fog During the Holidays

 - Aside from being in a difficult emotional place with the divorce, do I have my health?